Jufg/Chat-App-ETH/docs/papers/Ethereum Chat-App-English.md

 directly in a state of the component.
 States of components can be equated with attributes from object-oriented programming.

-#### 3.2.2 Communication with Ethereum - Metamask
+#### 3.2.2 Communication with Ethereum – Metamask

 Metamask is a wallet that is located directly in the browser ( cf. [chapter 3.2](#32-Structure-and-functioning-of-the-application)).
 It can be installed as a browser extension in most browsers.
 In this wallet, the user can create a new wallet with a new public key and private key to which he can send Ether.
 It is also possible to import an existing wallet with the private key.

-The web3.js API can be used to communicate with the Metamask Wallet, if the user has installed the extension in the browser.
+The web3.js API can be used to communicate with the Metamask Wallet if the user has installed the extension in the browser.
 In order for the user to also access the wallet, he or she must give the permission for the application to access the wallet.
 If the user agrees, the respective domain of the application is stored in the wallet.
 The user can remove this at any time so that the application is no longer allowed to communicate with the wallet.